alexsaalberg/game_of_stones/README.md

 # Castle Simulator!

 ## Controls
-* Click the screen to bind the mouse.
-  * Click again to unbind
 * Use WASD to move.
-* Use R/F to move vertically.
+* Space to bounce
 * Use arrow keys to change camera
+* Hold right mouse to change camera
+* Hold left, drag, then release to make selection
+	* V to delete all in selection
+	* B to fill selection
+	* C to clear selection

 ## Naming Conventions
 * Variables (local and member)